top of page

 3. Developmental Abnormalities

-Cell death is also critical during embryonic development.
-It helps shape structures by removing excess cells in a tightly regulated manner.
+During embryonic development, excess cells must be selectively removed to shape tissues.
+Thus, cell death is critical during embryonic development because it helps shape structures by removing excess cells in a tightly regulated manner.
 For instance, without proper cell death during fetal development, malformations such as webbed fingers or toes (a condition known as syndactyly) can occur due to the failure to separate individual digits.

 Beyond these intrinsic processes, external factors such as infections, physical injuries, toxic substances, or even certain medical treatments can also induce cell death by damaging the cell’s structure or disrupting its internal machinery.